cyberark/secretless-broker/README.md

 # License

-The Secretless Broker is licensed under Apache License 2.0 - see [`LICENSE.md`](LICENSE.md) for more details.
+The Secretless Broker is licensed under Apache License 2.0 - see [`LICENSE`](LICENSE) for more details.